-Sources: The Startup Cartography Project (Guzman, Andrews, Stern, Fazio, and Liu, 2022)
+Sources: Kogan, Papanikolaou, Seru, and Stoffman (2017); The Startup Cartography Project (Guzman, Andrews, Stern, Fazio, and Liu, 2022)

-Notes: The Regional Entrepreneurship Cohort Potential Index (RECPI) is the number of startups within a particular location or region expected to later achieve a significant growth outcome (SFREQI).
+Notes: The outcome in column 1 is the inverse hyperbolic sine of the sum of private patent values for all patents issued to publicly traded firms in each county and year in millions of 1982 dollars, from Kogan, Papanikolaou, Seru, and Stoffman (2017) and based on changes in each firm's stock market price in narrow event windows around patent issuance.
+The Regional Entrepreneurship Cohort Potential Index (RECPI) (column 2) is the number of startups within a particular location or region expected to later achieve a significant growth outcome (SFR\EQI).
 Liquidity growth events are measured within six years of the entrepreneurial venture's founding.
 The Regional Entrepreneurship Acceleration Index (REAI) is the ability of a region to convert entrepreneurial potential into realized growth (# of Growth Outcomes / RECPI).